-While making some changes to an existing BizTalk Server project, I was continuously getting a strange error saying that I couldn’t reference a clrtypes.dll.
+While making changes to an existing BizTalk Server project, I kept getting a strange error stating that I couldn’t reference clrtypes.dll.
 To be more precise, it couldn’t reference the name-of-my-project.clrtypes.dll

 Severity Code Description Project File Line Suppression State